onap/vnfsdk-model/docs/files/csar-validation.rst

 CSAR Compliance check for SOL004 and SOL001
 ===========================================

-ONAP enabled the required compaliance check by following VNFREQS and reports the non-compalint entries as errors.
+ONAP enabled the required compliance check by following VNFREQS and reports the non-compliant entries as errors.

 When :ref:`vnf-test-platform` is deployed, by default this testing is enabled with test case name as below